Inspiration4Learning

 This page has been automatically translated.
 The translation may contain errors.
 Read the original Dutch version.

-There is always a lot going on in the news.
-Every now and then, news media report all kinds of facts in a mathematically less accurate way.
-At other times, a photo or text provides a good opportunity for some math.
-We thought it would be nice to include a few of these here.
-It's math on the edge of the newspaper, which means that students check a news report based on a recent event or think further about such a news report.
-With a click on a topic, you can expand and collapse it.
+There’s always a lot going on in the news.
+Every now and then, news outlets report facts in a way that isn’t quite mathematically correct.
+At other times, a photo or text provides a great opportunity for some math.
+We thought it would be nice to include a few here.
+This is math on the edge of the newspaper, meaning that students use a recent event to check a news story or think further based on such a story.
+Click on a topic to expand or collapse it.
 Tell us what happened in class after you tried something out.
-If you also see a nice math opportunity in the newspaper, send it to me.
+If you also see a good math prompt in the newspaper, send it to me.

 7 miljoen bloembollen in de Keukenhof, maar niemand kan komen kijken

-Recently, 7 million flower bulbs were planted in Keukenhof.
+Recently, 7 million flower bulbs were planted at Keukenhof.
 In many places, three bulbs are planted right next to each other in the ground.
-These bulbs bloom at different times, so the flower bed is always full and the garden is beautiful.
-Spring-flowering bulbs are dug up after they have grown (around June), dried, and stored.
-They are replanted in October or November.
-If you want to store 7 million bulbs, how much space do you need: a box, a classroom, the school building, a barn the size of a soccer field?
+These bulbs bloom at different times, ensuring the flowerbed is constantly full and the garden looks beautiful.
+Spring-blooming flower bulbs are harvested after they’ve grown (around June), dried, and stored.
+They are planted again in October or November.
+If you want to store 7 million bulbs, how much space would you need: a box, a classroom, the school building, a barn the size of a soccer field?

 Stacking boxes is easier than stacking bulbs.
-Some of the students will probably start stacking small boxes.
-They then have to think about what happens when you increase the number of boxes in length, width, and height, say ten times as many boxes in length, width, and height.
-The number of boxes then increases 1,000-fold.
+Some of the students will likely start stacking small boxes.
+They then need to consider what happens if you increase the length, width, and height of the boxes—say, if you stack ten times as many boxes in length, width, and height.
+The number of boxes then becomes 1,000 times greater.

 Seven spaces measuring 100 by 100 by 100 bulbs is already 7 million flower bulbs.
-If an average bulb has a diameter of 5 cm, you will need seven spaces measuring 5 by 5 by 5 meters.
-A classroom is often 7 by 7 meters and say 2.5 meters high.
-That is about the same volume as a space measuring 5 by 5 by 5.
-So 7 full classrooms is about enough.
-However, you will need to fill each classroom to the brim.
+If an average bulb has a diameter of 5 cm, then you need 7 spaces measuring 5 by 5 by 5 meters.
+A classroom is often 7 by 7 meters and, say, 2.5 meters high.
+That’s roughly the same volume as a space measuring 5 by 5 by 5 meters.
+So 7 full classrooms should be about enough.
+You’ll need to fill each classroom to the brim, though.

-Other groups of students will probably take a different approach.
-They may have seen boxes of 10 or 100 bulbs at a garden center and decide to use those.
-That's no problem.
-They will also determine the number of boxes in a classroom or calculate how large the space needs to be to store a large number of boxes.
+Other groups of students will likely approach this differently.
+They may have seen boxes of 10 or 100 bulbs at a garden center and will use those.
+That’s no problem.
+They will also determine the number of boxes needed in a classroom or calculate how large the space must be to store a large number of boxes.

 bollen ziften

 When harvesting, bulbs are often sifted (sorted by size).
 What happens if the bulb size doubles?
-The question of magnification will now come back to all students.
-Do you now need twice as many classrooms, or do you need many more classrooms?
-How many exactly?
-With a magnification factor of 2, the content will grow by a factor of 8 (23).
-Don't tell them the answer, but give the students enough time to figure it out for themselves.
+The scaling question will now come up for all students.
+Do you now need twice as many classrooms, or do you need many more?
+Exactly how many?
+With a scaling factor of 2, the volume will increase by a factor of 8 (2³).
+Don’t tell them this, but give the students enough time to figure it out on their own.

-The enlargement question also comes up with the copier.
-I want to enlarge an A4 to an A3, what settings do I need to use?
-Or I want to reduce an A3 to an A4.
+The scaling question also comes up with the photocopier.
+If I want to enlarge an A4 to an A3, what settings should I use?
+Or if I want to reduce an A3 to an A4.
 Where exactly do those numbers come from?

-There are, of course, many more spherical objects that are sorted by size.
-Think of onions and potatoes, for example, but oysters are also sorted and named by size.
+Of course, there are many more spherical objects that are sorted by size.
+Think, for example, of onions and potatoes, but oysters are also sorted and named by size.

 grootte van oesters

 Webkwestie has developed an assignment about flower bulbs.
-Below, students investigate how a bulb is structured, how to plant a bulb, and how to care for a flower bulb.
+Below, students explore how a bulb is structured, how to plant a bulb, and how to care for a flower bulb.

 Reservoir met gif in Florida Reservoir met gif in Florida

-A dike around a reservoir of waste water is about to break.
-Pumps are being used to try to empty the reservoir in time.
-In its report, NOS news states that the reservoir contains more than 2 billion liters of water.
-Thousands of liters of water are being pumped out every minute and it will take 10 to 12 days to empty the reservoir.
+A dike surrounding a wastewater reservoir is on the verge of breaking.
+Efforts are underway to pump the reservoir empty in time.
+In its report, NOS News states that the reservoir contains over 2 billion liters of water.
+Thousands of liters of water are being pumped out per minute, and it will take 10 to 12 days to empty the reservoir.

 Moving two billion liters of water in 10 days.
 How many liters do you need to pump out per minute?